 At AgeRejuvenation, the focus is on creating a complete plan.
 Depending on your situation, your care may include:

-• Regenerative treatments like PRP therapy or stem cell therapy, when they fit your joint health and goals.
+Regenerative treatments, such as platelet-rich plasma for knee osteoarthritis or stem cell therapy, when they fit your joint health and goals.

 In this setting, orthobiological therapies are tools that support a broader strategy.
 The aim is to help you move with more confidence, rely less on short-term fixes, and address as many root causes of your knee pain as possible.